beothorn/webGrude/README.md

 WebGrude
 =========

-WebGrude is a java library for mapping a html or xml to a java class through annotations with css selectors.
+WebGrude is a java library for mapping a html or xml to a java class through annotations.

 ```java
 @Page("https://news.ycombinator.com/")